 In practice, instructors typically rely on keyword searches through platforms such as Google or YouTube, which are optimized to surface individual items rather than stable collections.
 Search results are shaped by engagement metrics, personalization histories, and recency biases, privileging popular or entertaining clips while obscuring repositories that may have accumulated substantial instructional value but lack algorithmic prominence (Noble, 2018).
 As a result, discovery practices tend to favor short-term selection over long-term instructional planning.

 This article does not propose a comprehensive method for OVR discovery, which varies substantially across disciplines and institutional contexts.
-Instead, it assumes that some repositories have already been identified and therefore focuses on the underexamined problem of sustaining engagement with them over time.
+Instead, it assumes that at least some repositories have already been identified—often through the very search practices described above—and focuses on the underexamined problem of sustaining engagement with those repositories over time through monitoring and long-term pedagogical organization.

 4.2 Variability by Discipline

 As noted, the OVR discovery problem is uneven across fields.
 Economics, for example, benefits from a strong tradition of public-facing explanation, more centralized teaching venues that highlight digital resources, and greater institutional visibility of educational content streams.
-Others, including Sociology, exhibit a mismatch between the volume of available repository-level content and the visibility of mechanisms that ensure those repositories are routinely accessible to instructors.
-This variability affects both the extent of work instructors must undertake to identify stable sources and their continued reliance on chance discovery, informal networks, or platform algorithms.
-In economics, discovery is often scaffolded by centralized journals, policy institutes, and well-resourced public-facing organizations, whereas in sociology, repository discovery more frequently depends on informal circulation, classroom spillover, and episodic encounter.
+Other fields, including sociology, show a mismatch between the volume of repository-level content available and the visibility of mechanisms that make those OVRs routinely accessible to instructors.

 4.3 Distinguishing Discovery, Monitoring, and Organization

 Most contemporary platforms subsume OVR discovery, monitoring, and organization within a single activity, typically labeled “search.”
-Keyword queries and algorithmic recommendation systems are designed to retrieve items on demand.
-Still, they offer limited support for the ongoing, cumulative work required to track and manage instructional materials over time.
-Even after instructors identify productive repositories, they frequently return to the discovery stage, forced to relocate materials rather than build durable instructional collections.
-When discovery is mediated primarily through platform visibility, instructors are repeatedly returned to the point of initial encounter rather than supported in maintaining stable relationships with sources over time.
+Keyword queries and algorithmic recommendation systems are designed to retrieve items on demand, but they offer limited support for the ongoing work required to track and manage instructional materials over time.
+Even after instructors identify productive repositories, they are often pulled back into repeated search, relocating materials rather than building durable instructional collections.
+When visibility is mediated primarily through platform systems, instructors are repeatedly returned to the point of initial encounter rather than supported in maintaining stable relationships with sources over time.

-This conflation has pedagogical and infrastructural consequences.
-OVR discovery is contingent and visibility-dependent, whereas monitoring and organization can be routinized once repositories are known.
-The framework proposed here explicitly separates these stages, focusing its intervention on monitoring and organization, activities that become increasingly consequential as instructional media persist and accumulate over time.
+This conflation has practical consequences.
+OVR discovery is contingent and visibility-dependent, whereas monitoring and organization can become routine once repositories are known.
+The framework proposed here explicitly separates these stages, focusing its intervention on monitoring and organization—activities that become increasingly consequential as instructional media persist and accumulate over time.

 Although platform algorithms significantly shape what content is visible through search and recommendation, this article does not evaluate their design or bias.
 Instead, it examines how instructors can develop monitoring and organization practices that reduce reliance on opaque discovery systems once repositories have been identified.